 Family Style Cajun Food at Mosquito Supper Club

-This is my most memorable experience in New Orleans!
+Wondering where to eat in New Orleans for the most memorable experience?
+Mosquito Supper Club had to be my favorite!
 Have you heard of the Bayou?
 In Louisiana, there is a small town called Chauvin in Terrebonne Parish on Bayou Petit Caillou but with ocean levels rising, it’s falling into the sea.
 So much so, that a chunk of Louisiana the size of Delaware is just GONE.
 As you might know, my boyfriend, Ben, builds artificial reefs to prevent coastal erosion and I found all of this very intriguing to learn about.
 The chef of this supper club is from Chauvin and has made it her whole life basically to preserve the food that her mom, her grandma, and all the women in Chauvin cooked.
 That means they don’t do fusion, they don’t evolve the recipes; they make them exactly how women there have for generations.

 The supper club is open Thursday, Friday, and Saturday.
 Up to 24 people can come and sit together where they eat family style in the cutest New Orleans home.
 They try to show you what life on the Bayou is like and that means Cajun cooking.
 We had seafood gumbo, homemade rolls, stuffed crabs, salad, and much more.
 The potato salad is the best I’ve had EVER.
 The food is all from local sources.